MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 - Deployment resource cost
 - Cost efficiency

-Select your cluster to see the following dashboard:
+Select your cluster to see an overview like the following dashboard:

 :::image type="content" source="./media/kubecost-dashboard.png" alt-text="Screenshot showing the Kubecost dashboard.":::

-Select **Allocation** on the left side to dig down into the namespace cost of your resources. **Allocation** shows the cost for CPU, memory, persistent volumes, and network.
+Select **Allocation** on the left to dig down into the namespace cost of your resources. **Allocation** shows the cost for CPU, memory, persistent volumes, and network.
 Kubecost gets the data from Azure pricing, but you can also set custom costs for the resources.

 :::image type="content" source="./media/kubecost-allocation.png" alt-text="Screenshot showing the Kubecost Allocation screen.":::

-To dig down into cost saving for underutilized resources, select **Savings** on the left side. **Savings** gives you information about underutilized nodes and pods and abandoned resources. **Savings** also identifies resource requests that are overprovisioned within the cluster.
+To dig into cost savings for underutilized resources, select **Savings** on the left. **Savings** gives you information about underutilized nodes and pods and abandoned resources. **Savings** also identifies resource requests that are overprovisioned within the cluster.
 The following screenshot shows an example **Savings** overview:

 :::image type="content" source="./media/kubecost-savings.png" alt-text="Screenshot showing the Kubecost Savings screen.":::